David S. Painter

 David S. Painter (born 1948) is an associate professor of international history at Georgetown University.
-He is a leading scholar of the Cold War and United States foreign policy during the 20th century, with particular emphasis on their relation to oil.
+He is a scholar of the Cold War and United States foreign policy during the 20th century, with particular emphasis on their relation to oil.

 Education and career

 Painter studied history at King College (BA 1970), Oxford as a Rhodes Scholar (BA 1973), and the University of North Carolina at Chapel Hill (PhD 1982).
 In addition to his career in academia, Painter has worked for the Congressional Research Service, the Department of Energy, and the State Department.
 In 2008, he was a visiting fellow at the Norwegian Nobel Institute.
 He also serves on the advisory board for H-Energy.